rhmodding/RHMPatch/README.md

 ## Credits
 - Original patches by Neobeo
-- Gate game prologue jingle patch + custom input detection patch by patataofcourse
+- RHMPatch v1.3 onwards by patataofcourse